GrzegorzStanczyk/Voting-App/README.md

 `git push heroku`
 After heroku cli deploy use `heroku open` to open live app.
 Use `heroku logs --tail` to see server console logs.

+## DevTools
+Server have source map support.
+To enter debugger type:
+`node --inspect server.js`, and in chrome `about:inspect` or `chrome://inspect`.